“Good debt is a powerful tool but bad debt can kill you.”

 Taking on debt could be an empowering step towards a richer future or a major downer, depending on where you are at in life.
 It can affect you in many different ways.

 Taking on debt means committing to frequent repayments over an extended period of time.
-In case of a mortgage, this can be 25 – 30 years.
+In the case of a mortgage, this can be 25 – 30 years.
 Therefore, it is important to find yourself in a position of financial stability.
 Will you be able to comfortably make your repayments every week, fortnight or month?

 Taking on too much debt could cause financial struggles and may prevent you from being able to access additional finance options that you may want or need.
 Why so?
 Taking out the maximum amount of credit you can possibly borrow may affect your credit score.
 Potential credit providers may assess you as a riskier borrower because you already borrowed a big sum of money.
 This might make you less likely to receive approval on other credit applications.